 - Whether it’s a magic show, play or puppet show, kids love a good performance.
 Easy entertainment perfect to try over the screen.

 - Charades is another easy playdate idea for kids to do virtually.
 Have them act out an animal, action or verb and see how much fun they can still have.

 - Why not go back to basics and just have the kids sing together for some instant entertainment!

-- Another fun virtual playdate idea is to have the kids try to read each other’s lips.
-You can even make it a little educational by having them choose a sight word from their list and practice guessing sounds.
+- Another fun virtual playdate idea is to have the kids try to read each other’s lips over Zoom — just be sure to hit the mute button!
+You can even make it more educational by taking turns choosing a sight word and practice reading lips!

 - Let your kids ask each other questions in a fun interview-style to help them learn a little more about each other: what’s your favorite color, when’s your birthday, what do you want to be when you grow up?